Back to Blog

 What You Need to Know About Milk, and Raw Milk's "Bad Rep"

-Milk has always been so ubiquitous to the grocery list, but now, it's so confusing.
+Milk has always been ubiquitous to the grocery list, but now, we're all so confused about what milk to drink.

-From lactose intolerance, farmers going to jail for selling raw milk, and just not knowing what to get at the store, it has the power to stir up a lot of emotion.
+From lactose intolerance, farmers going to jail for selling raw milk, and just not knowing what to get at the store, it can stir up the emotions.

 Why is raw milk so good for you?